jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 rules defined in the .menu file.
 It ensures that all .desktop files
 are included in the menu.

-`jgmenu_run xdg` is written in C by myself.
-It uses libxml2 to parse
+`xdg` is written in C by myself.
+It uses libxml2 to parse the .menu
-the .menu file, but is otherwise written from scratch.
-It adheres
+file, but is otherwise written from scratch.
+It adheres to the
-to the basics of XDG's menu-spec but has a long way to go to achieve
+basics of XDG's menu-spec but is not fully compliant.
-full compliance.

-`jgmenu_run lx` uses LXDE's libmenu-cache to generate an XDG
+`lx` uses LXDE's libmenu-cache to generate an XDG compliant menu
-compliant menu including separators and internationalization.
+including separators and internationalization.

 Lesson 3
 ---------